 Represents amount received towards preferential allotment of convertible warrants issued.

-e.
-External Commercial Borrowing (“ECB”) from BpiFrance S.A., in the nature of term loan, outstanding € 2,244,832.84 (excluding transaction cost of € 130,286.53), equivalent to INR 20,57.16 lacs (excluding transaction cost INR 109.04 lacs ), (previous year: Nil), carries annual interest at 3.845% and is repayable in 20 semi-annual instalments, commencing from May 2025, with interest, commencing from May 2024 as and when due, and is secured under BpiFrance Assurance Export credit guarantee;
+a.
+External Commercial Borrowing (“ECB”) from BpiFrance S.A., in the nature of term loan, outstanding € 11,882,512.84 (excluding transaction cost of € 1,110,518.81) equivalent to INR 10,961.63 lacs (excluding transaction cost of INR 10,18.69 lacs), [previous year: € 2,244,832.84 (excluding transaction cost of € 130,286.53) equivalent to INR 20,57.16 lacs(excluding transaction cost of INR 1,09.93 lacs)], carries annual interest at 3.84% and is repayable in 20 semi-annual instalments, commencing from May 2025, and interest repayment commencing from May 2024 as and when due, and is secured under BpiFrance Assurance Export credit guarantee;

-g.
+b.
 There has been no default in servicing of loans and interest due thereon during and as at the end of the year;

-i.
-Interest accrued and not due on above borrowings is Nil (March 31, 2023: INR 2.12 lacs).
+c.
+Interest accrued and not due on above borrowings is INR 147.46 lacs (March 31, 2024: INR 3.26 lacs). (refer note 28)

-b) Acceptances include arrangements where operational supplies of goods and services are paid by banks on due date which are normally effected within a period of 90 days from the date of transaction.
+b.
+Acceptances include arrangements where operational supplies of goods and services are paid by banks on due date which are normally effected within a period of 90 days from the date of transaction.

-c) Disclosures with respect to related party transactions is given in note 42.
+c.
+Disclosures with respect to related party transactions is given in note 42.

-d) Micro enterprises and small enterprises as defined under the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act) have been identified by the Company on the basis of the information available with the Company and the auditors have relied on the same.
+d.
+Micro enterprises and small enterprises as defined under the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act) have been identified by the Company on the basis of the information available with the Company and the auditors have relied on the same.
 Disclosure pursuant to MSMED Act on the amount due to micro and small enterprises is given below:

 B) Details of Dividends:

-Dividend of INR 2 per equity share of face value INR 10 each for the financial year ended March 31, 2023, was approved by shareholders at Annual General Meeting held on August 10, 2023 and was paid on August 22, 2023 with a total appropriation of INR 4,13.44 lacs.
+Dividend of INR 2.00 per equity share of face value INR 10 each for the financial year ended March 31, 2024, was approved by shareholders at Annual General Meeting held on July 29, 2024 and was paid on August 14, 2024 with a total appropriation of INR 4,40.69 lacs.

 39. Employee benefits